-The Group finances its operations primarily through cash generated from operating activities and interest-bearing bank borrowings.
-As at 31 December 2018, the Group's current assets exceeded its current liabilities by approximately HK\$18.2 million (2017: HK\$47.5 million).
-Included in current liabilities were bank borrowings of approximately HK\$11.3 million (2017: HK\$50.2 million) which are due for repayment within one year.
+The Group finances its operations primarily through cash generated from operating activities and interest-bearing borrowings.
+As at 31 December 2019, the Group's current assets exceeded its current liabilities by approximately HK\$49.1 million (2018: HK\$18.2 million).
+Included in current liabilities were bank borrowings of approximately HK\$70.8 million (2018: HK\$11.3 million) which are due for repayment within one year.

-As at 31 December 2018, the Group's current ratio was approximately 1.2 (2017: 1.4) and the Group's gearing ratio calculated based on the total debt at the end of the year divided by total equity at the end of the year was approximately 0.6 (2017: 1.9).
+As at 31 December 2019, the Group's current ratio was approximately 1.4 (2018: 1.2) and the Group's gearing ratio calculated based on the total debt at the end of the year divided by total equity at the end of the year was approximately 0.9 (2018: 0.6).
 The decrease of the Group's gearing ratio was mainly due to the decrease in bank and other borrowings.

-As at 31 December 2018, the total available banking facilities (including coutitsed and utilised amount) of the Group was HK\$48.8 million.
+As at 31 December 2019, the total available banking facilities (including unutlised and utilised amount) of the Group was HK\$121.6 million.

-The bank borrowings were denominated in HK\$, and secured by a pledged time deposit of HK\$44,000,000 and corporate guarantee.
+The bank borrowings were denominated in Hong Kong dollars, and secured by total pledged time deposit of HK\$61.1 million and the Company's corporate guarantee.
 This bank borrowings carried floating rates at the Hong Kong Interbank Offered Rate plus a margin per annum.
-The weighted effective interest rate on these bank borrowing was 4.0% per annum (2017: 2.9% per annum).
+The weighted effective interest rate on these bank borrowing was 5.0% per annum (2018: 4.0% per annum).

-On 27 December 2018, the Group entered into a loan agreement with an independent third party with a principal of HK\$38,000,000, charging at fixed interest rate of 5% per annum and was fully repayable on 27 December 2023.
-The proceeds of the loan has been used for general working capital of the Group.
+In 2018, one of the wholly-owned subsidiary of the Group entered into a loan agreement with an independent third party with a loan principal of HK\$38 million, which is unsecured, charging at fixed interest rate of 5% per annum and was fully repayable on 27 December 2023.
+The Group repaid HK\$9 million during the year ended 31 December 2019 and subsequent to the year end on 13 January 2020, the Group has further repaid HK\$14 million in connection to the loan.